vanallenlab/moalmanac/docs/description-of-outputs.md

 * `right_chr` (str) - the chromosome location of `right_gene`
 * `right_position` (int) - the genomic location that the fusion is observed at in `right_gene`

+### Somatic variants overlap
+The following columns are included to inspect the relationship between somatic variants, germline variants, and validation sequencing:
+* `number_germline_mutations_in_gene` (int) - the number of nonsynonymous variants in gene in provided germline MAF
+* `validation_total_coverage` (int) - total coverage at genomic location in validation sequencing
+* `validation_tumor_f` (float) - allele frequency of observed base in validation sequencing
+* `validation_detection_power` (float) - power calculation for likelihood of observing variant in validation sequencing, if it existed.
+See Methods from the publication for more information.

 ## Datasource bins
 Molecular Oncology Almanac will match molecular features to [several datasources](/moalmanac/datasources) based on how closely a given molecular feature matches a catalogued feature.

+### Sorting somatic molecular features
+The following datasources are used to sort somatic molecular features.
 Specifically, we assign a numeric value to each somatic variant, germline variants, copy number alteration, and fusion for each appropriate datasource.

 * Molecular Oncology Almanac (`almanac_bin`):
   * `0`: the molecular feature's gene is not present in the database
   * `1`: the molecular feature's gene is present in the database